 - Also, do not forget to check for a print preview to see if the page breaks are correct or not.

 - We have already discussed why do we use page breaks in excel.
 It is because we want the data to be printed separately from one another.

 - There is an option in the page layout tab; under the page setup section, there is an option for breaks.

 This has been a guide to Excel Insert Page Break.
-Here we discussed How to use Excel Insert Page Break along with practical examples.
-You can also go through our other suggested articles –
+Here we discussed how to use Excel Insert Page Break along with practical examples.
+You can also go through our other suggested articles to learn more –